andrewclacko/playbook-beatinstall/README.md

 version: version you want to install
 logstaship: name or ip of the logstash server
 role: server role, e.g. RabbitMq, MongoDB.
 Reason is all have different agent YML files that are copied over form template directory.

+GROUP_VARS/ALL
+source variable is for the location of the rpm.